Show Low Lake

 Show Low Lake is a 100 acre lake nestled at 6500 ft elevation in the White Mountains of Arizona which is administered by the Arizona Game and Fish Department along with the city of Show Low.
-Show Low Lake Park is located five miles (8 km) south of Show Low.
+Show Low Lake Park is located five miles (8 km) south of downtown Show Low.

 Description

 Show Low Lake has 100 acre with an average depth of 33 ft and maximum depth of 50 ft.
 It's situated at an elevation of 6500 ft.
 The lake maintains good water quality year round, and is stocked with rainbow trout from April through September.
 The Arizona Game and Fish Department occasionally stocks channel catfish.
 The lake also contains reproducing populations of walleye, largemouth and smallmouth bass, bluegill and green sunfish.